-After the defeat of Napoleon I in 1815, the restauration of the Bourbon dynasty replaced the Tricolour by a white flag.
+After the defeat of Napoleon I in 1815, the restoration of the Bourbon dynasty (Restauration des Bourbons) replaced the Tricolour by a white flag.

 In the aftermath of the July Revolution of 1830, King Louis-Philippe decided to restore the Tricolour flag.
 Since then, it has remained the national flag of France.

 In 1976, President Valéry Giscard d’Estaing slightly modified the blue and red colours to make them lighter.